Info on response and situation last updated: 8 November 2024.

 Hebron

 In Hebron district, we provide medical care through 15 mobile clinics.
-With medical staff, we also support four clinics, the maternity ward and emergency room in Halhul hospital, and emergency room in Al-Mohtaseb hospital.
-We provide mental health services, and donations to hospitals and first-aid kits to community focal points in Beit Ummar, Al-Rshaydeh, and to the emergency care centre in Umm al Kheir.
-MSF teams train medical staff in Al-Mohtaseb, Halhul, Dura, and Yatta hospitals.
+With medical staff, we also support five clinics and the maternity ward and emergency room in Halhul hospital.
+We provide mental health services and donations to hospitals and first-aid kits to community focal points in Beit Ummar, Al Fawwar camp, Al Arroub camp, Al-Rshaydeh, and Umm al Kheir.
+MSF teams trained medical staff in Al-Mohtaseb, Halhul, Dura, and Yatta hospitals.

 Nablus

-We also provide training to local psychologists and to medical and paramedical volunteers for the Palestinian Red Crescent.
+We are training local psychologists and medical and paramedical volunteers for the Palestinian Red Crescent.

 Jenin and Tulkarem

-MSF teams provide training to staff in the emergency rooms of the Ministry of Health-run hospitals Khalil Suleiman in Jenin and Thabet Thabet in Tulkarem.
-We also train medical and paramedical staff, primarily in ambulances, to provide first aid and lifesaving care.
+We train medical and paramedical staff, primarily in ambulances, to provide first aid and lifesaving care.

 MSF staff also provide individual and group mental health sessions and psychological first aid in communities and in Khalil Suleiman hospital.

-• Airdrops and sea routes are no alternative to aid delivery by land.
+- Airdrops and sea routes cannot be considered viable alternatives to aid delivery by land.

-We call all on States, in particular the US, UK, and allied EU Member States, to do everything in their power to influence Israel to adopt a ceasefire and to stop supporting the ongoing siege and the continuing attacks against civilian and civilian infrastructures in Gaza.
+We call all on States, in particular the US, UK, and allied EU Member States, to do everything in their power to influence Israel to adopt a ceasefire and to stop supporting the ongoing siege and the continuing attacks against civilians and civilian infrastructure in Gaza.

 Situation in Palestine